 When Twin Peaks was canceled at the end of its second season in 1991, it left a void television didn’t know it would have to fill.
-A new audience was discovered, an audience that wanted something more than the nighttime soaps, procedurals and sitcoms they were seeing in varying forms.
+A new audience was discovered, an audience that wanted something more than the nighttime soaps, procedurals and sitcoms they saw in varying forms.
 This new audience had a desire for television that could make them both think and feel, could make them question larger mysteries than what we were accustomed to seeing in our everyday life, told emotionally challenging stories and that dared them to dream.
 They wanted stories that didn’t wrap up at the end of the hour and that could linger in their minds until the time came for the next episode one week later.
-Network television responded by getting bit by the “weird” bug and networks began producing shows that were weird for the sake of being weird, hoping to catch lightening in a bottle the way Twin Peaks had.
+Prestige TV had been born.
+Network television responded by getting bit by the “weird” bug and networks began producing shows that were weird for the sake of being weird, hoping to catch lightning in a bottle the way Twin Peaks had.
 None of these shows had the characters, lingering emotion or soul based work that Mark Frost and David Lynch’s now cult classic had.
 Weird for the sake of weird wasn’t going to cut it but that audience still begged for something new to cling to.
 Enter The X Files.

 Chris Carter’s The X Files came to television a little over two years after the then series finale of Twin Peaks aired and one year after Fire Walk With Me was released in theaters.
-The X Files used many Peaks alum in cameos and series star David Duchovny himself had a memorable few episode run on Twin Peaks as well as Agent Denise Bryson.
-Shot in Vancouver for it’s first five seasons, the show was able to reproduce the same, eerie Northwestern feel and also managed to capture viewer’s imaginations with its overarching mythology that like Twin Peaks, wasn’t prominently featured in every episode.
-Mythology in The X Files was what most fans gravitated towards but in order to both keep the show fresh and continue the story for many years, “Monster of the Week” episodes and various mini arcs were used to space out the major mythology downloads.
+The X Files used many Peaks alum in cameos, and series star David Duchovny himself had a memorable few episode run on Twin Peaks as well as Agent Denise Bryson.
+Shot in Vancouver for its first five seasons, the show was able to reproduce the same, eerie Northwestern feel and also managed to capture viewer’s imaginations with its overarching mythology that like Twin Peaks, wasn’t prominently featured in every episode.
+Mythology in The X Files was what most fans gravitated towards but in order to both keep the show fresh and continue the story for many years, “Monster of the Week” episodes and various mini-arcs were used to space out the major mythology downloads.
 It was a smart strategy—most fans of the show feel that The X Files maintained a high level of quality for its first 7 of 9 seasons, which by television standards is quite impressive.

 Much to Lindelof’s surprise, Lost became a hit for ABC (the same network that originally aired Twin Peaks) and Damon was now in a position to take all of these interesting story threads from the show’s first season and make a long term plan with them.
-Critics of the show would often complain that Lindelof and his writing partner and co-show runner Carlton Cuse were “making it up as they went along” which would usually prompt a sarcastic response from Damon about how they actually made it all up after the first season ended.
+Critics of the show would often complain that Lindelof and his writing partner and co-showrunner Carlton Cuse were “making it up as they went along” which would usually prompt a sarcastic response from Damon about how they actually made it all up after the first season ended.
 Lost would last for six seasons and would be groundbreaking in many ways.
 The show was the first to announce its own end date— announcing mid-season three that they would end after season six.
-The show took creative liberties nobody else were at the time—flashbacks, flash forwards and even “flash sideways” were all time constructs they used to both tell character driven stories as well as to advance the show’s mythology.
+The show took creative liberties nobody else was at the time—flashbacks, flash forwards and even “flash sideways”, were all-time constructs they used to both tell character-driven stories as well as to advance the show’s mythology.
 Much like Twin Peaks, Lost fans were drawn to the mystery and mythology but were also equally gripped by the characters and their deeply rich emotional journeys all the way up until the end of the series.

-Shows like Breaking Bad were to follow, which was less comparable to Twin Peaks than Mad Men was but was absolutely “Prestige TV” the way Twin Peaks had been in year’s past.
+Shows like Breaking Bad were to follow, which was less comparable to Twin Peaks than Mad Men was but was absolute “Prestige TV” the way Twin Peaks had been in year’s past.
 The Leftovers would follow and might be the closest comparison to Twin Peaks in any way that you can think of.
-The Leftovers had a 28 episode run, was considered by many critics and fans alike to be the best show on television for two of their three seasons but never had the network support or awards to go with that praise and from a content standpoint an entire article one day needs to be devoted to the similarities between The Leftovers series finale and Part 18 of Twin Peaks: The Return.
+The Leftovers had a 28 episode run, which was considered by many critics and fans alike to be the best show on television for two of their three seasons.
+But it never had the network support or awards to go with that praise and from a content standpoint, an entire article one day needs to be devoted to the similarities between The Leftovers series finale and Part 18 of Twin Peaks: The Return.
 It should be noted that The Leftovers finale aired before Part 18 of Twin Peaks.

 There are many more fondly recalled and even classic television series that have come and gone since Twin Peaks first graced our screens in the early ‘90s that have cited Twin Peaks as an influence or at least should have.
-David Chase, creator of The Sopranos, is an outspoken Twin Peaks fan who has said numerous times (including in an excellent interview that appeared in the Season One DVD boxset) that The Sopranos trademark dream sequences were inspired by David Lynch himself.
-The Sopranos is considered by many to be the greatest television show in history or at the vert worst, in the Top 5 and Tony Sopranos’s dream episodes are a staple of that series.
+David Chase, the creator of The Sopranos, is an outspoken Twin Peaks fan who has said numerous times (including in an excellent interview that appeared in the Season One DVD boxset) that David Lynch himself inspired the Sopranos trademark dream sequences.
+The Sopranos is considered by many to be the greatest television show in history or at the very worst, in the Top 5 and Tony Sopranos’s dream episodes are a staple of that series.
 What would that series have looked like without the influence of David Lynch and Agent Cooper’s dream sequences?
-While it’s easy to look back at the past 25 years and see the both the quality and the not so high-quality Twin Peaks inspired television shows, the question is now what will the future look like?
+While it’s easy to look back at the past 25 years and see both the quality and the not so high-quality Twin Peaks inspired television shows; the question is now, what will the future look like?
 David Lynch and Mark Frost once again broke new ground with their return to Twin Peaks.